scala/docs.scala-lang/_tour/basics.md

 ```
 1 + 1
 ```
-You can output results of expressions using `println`:
+You can output the results of expressions using `println`:

 {% scalafiddle %}
 ```tut